Maine: Agriculture

 Farms and farming constitute a large part of Maine's history, heritage, and culture.
 Family farms, homesteads, and backyard gardens are common features of the Maine landscape.
+Vegetable farming is the largest sector of Maine farming.
+As a result, Maine is known for its locally-grown food sold in markets and prepared at restaurants.
+Maine residents ranked number three, after Vermont and Oregon, for access to local food as measured by the high per capita ratio of farmers markets and consumer supported agriculture programs.

 Historically, Maine was a center of agriculture before it achieved statehood.
 Prior to colonization, Wabanaki nations farmed large crops of corn and other produce in southern Maine.
 Maine was a center of grain production in the 1800s, until grain production moved westward.
 However, in the early 2000s the local food movement spurred renewed interested in locally grown grains.
 In 2007, the Kneading Conference was founded.
 In, 2012, the Skowhegan grist mill Maine Grains opened.
 The revival of grain farming and milling in Maine has led to the creation of other businesses, including bakeries and malthouses.

 Maine has many vegetable farms and other small, diversified farms.
 In the 1960s and 1970s, the book "Living the Good Life" by Helen Nearing and Scott Nearing caused many young people to move to Maine and engage in small-scale farming and homesteading.
 These back-to-the-land migrants increased the population of some counties.

+Heritage

+The Maine Ulster Scots Project is a non-profit organization founded in 2006 by volunteers interested in Ulster Scots culture and heritage.
+Maine has the highest percentage of self-identified Scottish and Scots-Irish descendants per capita in the United States.
+They have produced books and resources documenting three centuries of Scots-Irish presence in Maine.
+The Maine Ulster Scots Project have carried out archaeological digs to locate and study early homesteads and garrisons.

+Newspapers

+Maine's notable news outlets include the Portland Press Herald, the Lewiston Sun Journal, the Kennebec Journal, and the Bangor Daily News.
+The state's largest news organization is the Maine Trust for Local News, which owns the Press Herald (Maine's largest newspaper) and other publications.

+Mainebiz is known for covering the state's business news and economic issues, in addition to publishing local commentary and rankings of notable individuals and businesses.
+It is owned by New England Business Media.

+The Maine Press Association promotes journalists, newspapers, and media organizations in the state.